 Tucked between Genoa and Pisa, along a mountainous and seductive six-mile stretch of the most seductive corner of the Italian Riviera lie the Cinque Terre — five (cinque) small, traffic-free towns gently and steadily carving a good life out of difficult terrain.
 Each village fills a ravine with a lazy hive of human activity.
 Calloused locals and sunburned travelers enjoy the area's unique mix of Italian culture and nature.
 There isn't a Fiat or museum in sight — just sun, sea, sand (well, pebbles), wine, and pure, unadulterated Italy.
-The Cinque Terre is a national park (founded in 1999), where all can enjoy the villages, hiking, swimming, boat rides, and evening romance of one of God’s great gifts to tourism.
-While the region is now well-discovered and can get jam-packed, I’ve never seen happier, more relaxed tourists.
+While the region is now well-discovered and can get jam-packed, I've never seen happier, more relaxed tourists.

 At a Glance

-▲ Riomaggiore The biggest and most workaday of the five villages.
+▲ Riomaggiore The most workaday of the five villages, with nightlife, too.

 ▲ Corniglia Quiet hilltop village known for its cooler temperatures (it's the only one of the five villages set above the water), fewer tourists, and tradition of fine wines.